How to Live Frugally on One Income in 2022

 It costs at least $50 per person per month to drink water from a bottle and more for large families.
 You can save a lot of money by investing in a good water filtering system at home and a reusable water bottle.

-Buy in-season produce to freeze, pickle, can, or preserve for future recipes.
+Buy in-season produce to freeze, pickle, or can,for future meals.

-When you shop online and do it through cashback online portals like Rakuten (formerly known as Ebates), you could earn up to 40% cash back from your purchases.
+When you shop online and do it through cashback online portals like Rakuten (formerly known as Ebates), you could earn up to 40percent cash back from your purchases.

 Since you would be purchasing anyway, why not go through this simple and quick process and earn some rebates?
-It’s also great to keep Rakuten running on the background as a browser extension so you would be alerted of great deals each time you go online shopping.
+It’s also great to keep Rakuten running in the background as a browser extension so you get alerted to great deals each time you go online shopping.

 Rakuten has paid me over $160 for my Amazon purchases!
 You can read my Rakuten Review here.